 We are located in Pagosa Springs, Colorado — nestled below the rugged San Juan Mountains at an altitude of 7000 feet and surrounded by 3 million acres of San Juan National Forest, rivers, lakes, mineral hot springs, and abundant wildlife — amenities that help create an outdoor recreational paradise.
 Area attractions include Wolf Creek Ski Area, known for the “Most Snow in Colorado”, and a 27-hole championship golf course.
 Pagosa Springs serves as the county seat for Archuleta County, with a county-wide population of about 12,500 people.

-We plan to open our doors in Fall 2017 as a tuition-free K-4 school, open to all Archuleta County families.
-The school will operate year-round to better accommodate our focus on outdoor education and gardening/horticulture.
+We opened our doors in September 2017 as a tuition-free K-4 school, located in the Parelli Building in the Aspen Village “live-work-play” community, The school is open to all Archuleta County families and operates year-round to better accommodate our focus on outdoor education and gardening/horticulture.

 Our Kindergarten and 1st Grade classes are currently fully enrolled; students can be added to the Waiting List for those grades.
 2nd, 3rd and 4th Grades are still accepting enrollment applications.
 You can download the enrollment packet here as a PDF, or contact Kierstan Renner, Vice President, 970-946-6362 for further information.